-Deviled eggs are favorite picnic and cookout fare in my family–they’re an ideal way to use all those colored Easter eggs, too!
-My sister-in-law, Mary, and my mom make the best ones.
-Deviled Egg Spread turns the traditional stuffed egg into a light lunch or dinner.
+Deviled eggs are favorite picnic and cookout fare — and they’re also an ideal way to use all those colored Easter eggs!
+My sister-in-law and my mom make the best deviled eggs, but this spread turns the traditional stuffed egg into a light lunch or dinner.
 It’s rather good for breakfast, too.
 As a convenient bonus, the recipe may be prepared in advance and will keep in the fridge for several days.

 My favorite way to eat this spread is as an open-faced sandwich.
-I like to toast whole grain bread until it is crunchy, and then top with chopped avocado.
+I like to toast whole grain bread until it’s crunchy, add a thick layer of the egg mixture, and then top with chopped avocado.
 A side of vine-ripened tomatoes rounds out a light meal.
-As an option, enjoy alongside your favorite seasonal greens or in a hollowed-out tomato.
-Serve as bruschetta with some diced tomato on top for a delicious seasonal hors d’oeuvre.
+As an option, enjoy alongside your favorite seasonal greens or roasted asparagus.
+For a light summer meal, stuff it in a hollowed-out tomato and sprinkle with some crisp bacon.
+And finally, for a delicious seasonal hors d’oeuvre, serve as bruschetta with some diced tomato on top…and maybe some more of that bacon.
+Bacon and eggs are a match made in heaven, right? 😇

 - 6 hard-boiled eggs